 Prior to her service in the U.S. Attorney’s Office, Ms. McCarthy was an Associate at Lankler Siffert & Wohl and served as a Law Clerk to Judge John F. Keenan, United States District Judge for the Southern District of New York.

 Ms. McCarthy is actively involved in various professional associations.
-She is the immediate past President, and first woman to serve in that capacity, of the Fordham Law Alumni Association, the Vice Chair of the Federal Criminal Procedure Committee of the American College of Trial Lawyers, and a member of its Downstate New York Committee, and a member of the New York Council of Defense Lawyers.
+She is a past President, and first woman to serve in that capacity, of the Fordham Law Alumni Association, the Vice Chair of the Federal Criminal Procedure Committee of the American College of Trial Lawyers, and a member of its Downstate New York Committee, and a member of the New York Council of Defense Lawyers.
 For over ten years, until September 2019, she was a member of the First Department’s Committee on Character and Fitness.
 From 2017-2018, she served as Vice President of the Association of the Bar of the City of New York, and from 2012-2015, she was Chair of the City Bar’s Criminal Law Committee.
 She is currently a member of the City Bar’s Judiciary Committee.